kimpenn/PIVOT/README.md

 ## Installation

+PIVOT is installable as a regular R package or a (currently) community-developed Docker image

+### Regular installation

   * Main Program: Please copy and paste the following command to R console.
   * Upgrading R and Rstudio to the latest version (R >= 3.4, Rstudio > 1.0.0) is strongly recommended.